 Eastport’s Historic Shopping District

-S. L. Wadsworth's and Son's is the nation's oldest ship chandlery, family operated for six generations.
-The Eastport Breakwater Gallery, Sweeties Downeast candy and ice cream, and The Border Historical Society and Quoddy Crafts are visitor favorites.
+S. L. Wadsworth's and Son is the nation's oldest ship chandlery, family operated for six generations, now offering visitors a full range of hardware and gift items.
+Sweeties Downeast candy and ice cream, Seaside Stones, and The Border Historical Society and Quoddy Crafts are visitor favorites.

 The grinding stones for Raye's Mustard's locally produced small-batch gourmet mustards have been in operation since 1900.
 Their Pantry Store in town also offers a wide selection of Maine Made food products.